d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ## Exercises

 1. Try increasing the number of epochs.
 Compared with LeNet, how are the results different?
 Why?
-1. AlexNet may be too complex for the Fashion-MNIST data set.
+1. AlexNet may be too complex for the Fashion-MNIST dataset.
     * Try to simplify the model to make the training faster, while ensuring that the accuracy does not drop significantly.
     * Can you design a better model that works directly on $28 \times 28$ images.
 1. Modify the batch size, and observe the changes in accuracy and GPU memory.